-Just like it’s helpful to regurgitate the ideas of others, it’s also powerful to speak our own ideas out loud.
+Just like it’s helpful to regurgitate the ideas of others, it’s also powerful to speak your own ideas out loud.

-Express the idea to somebody else and explain it spontaneously.
-Don’t read it from your notes, say it to somebody extemporaneously.
+Express your idea to someone else and explain it spontaneously.
+Don’t read it from your notes, say it extemporaneously.

-The process of communicating an idea — even if we don’t solicit feedback— helps us clarify the idea and see it in a new way.
+The process of communicating an idea — even if you don’t solicit feedback— helps you clarify and see it in a new way.

-Something happens when we speak our ideas that doesn’t happen when we write them — and vice versa.
+Something happens when you speak an idea that doesn’t happen when you write it— and vice versa.